 - Registration in the online section of COP5001: Preparing for Experiential Learning

 - Skype or phone consult with a co-op advisor who will review your resumé and cover letter, discuss your specific skills, goals, interests, discuss various internship and co-op search techniques, and assist with referrals to co-ops and internships when possible.

-Check for your program below to see who your co-op advisor is.
+Check for your program below to see who your Experiential Learning Advisor is.